 Here’s the thing is though, had I not gone through the process if whizzing through the first draft I wouldn’t have had a clue what I needed to research.
 The moral of that little story is that even if you’re pretty sure you don’t need to do any research, it may be a way into your writing that you discover that you need more than a little knowledge of, for example, mining practices of the 1700s, the basic anatomy of a cat, or how long it’ll take you to get from Johannesburg to the largest of Saturn’s moon if you’ve only got £300 and a donkey.

-Why should you research your novel?
+Why are you researching your novel?

 1. Er, so you know what the hell you’re wanging on about.